WELCOME TO THE FIELD

 The Farm

-Quinnfield Gardens began in 2021 with a cross-country move and a dream of planting roots in new soil.
-We took a leap during one of the most uncertain times and found home on 28 acres of mountainside, where wild woods and tall evergreens frame open pasture and a spring-fed creek flows through the trees.
-Tucked at the far edge of the field, beside our old red barn and the tiniest of greenhouses, is where our flower garden lives.
-It’s a place that feels both secret and sacred.
-A place made for growing.
+28 acres of mountainside, where wild woods and tall evergreens frame open pasture and a spring-fed creek winds through the trees.
+Tucked at the far edge of the field, beside an old red barn and the tiniest of greenhouses is where the flowers grow.

-More wilderness than landscape, our home came with a foundation garden that was overgrown and untamed.
-We cleared it back to dirt and replanted from bulb, root and seed.
-This small beginning led to tilling up the field garden (where even our cattle dog couldn’t resist stealing the good stuff) and in time, has grown into a vision rooted in purpose.
+Our home came with a foundation garden that had long become more wilderness than landscape.
+We cleared it back to dirt and planted again from bulb, root and seed.
+This small beginning led to tilling up the field (where even our cattle dog couldn’t resist stealing the good stuff).

 A digital inkwork style sketch of a lisianthus stem.